NotSoEpic/xml-plc-reader/README.txt

 Use:

-run xml plc reader.exe with the wanted input in the same folder and get output.txt in the format of a python dictionary and output.csv if you want to use said dictionary in something include this code
+run xml plc reader.exe with input.L5X in the same folder and get output.txt in the format of a python dictionary and output.csv if you want to use said dictionary in something include this code

 import ast